Jirn136/Privacy_policy/README.md

 **Effective Date:** \[10-06-2025]

-**Vibly – Private Mood Tracking**
+**Vibely – Private Mood Tracking**

 ## Overview

-Vibly is a simple, distraction-free mood tracker built with your privacy in mind.
+Vibely is a simple, distraction-free mood tracker built with your privacy in mind.
 We are committed to collecting as little data as possible and never use your information for anything beyond the app's core functionality.

 ## What We Collect